-- 1. All students commit to making enduring, valuable and worthwhile contributions to the program, the people and the inherent relationships so to benefit future SASR students; that is, students will leave the program better than you found it. - 2.
-Whilst students cannot legally be held to a return of service, you are expected to return reasonable service to SASR commensurate with the investment this program bestows.
-That is, students are expected not to profitably 'study and run'.
-This may take the form of a commitment to the SASR Reserve as support staff in training and selection for the years following your discharge, where it is reasonable to do so. - 3.
-You have an obligation to the benefactors who support the program to see out your studies and training, and to optimise their investment in the program. - 4.
-Whilst a beneficiary in the program you are expected to support and mentor new students in and applying for the program. - 5.
-Students are obliged to continue to contribute to the program beyond their education.
-This may take the form of in-kind support, mentoring or fundraising. - 6.
-Whilst in the program you continue to be a representative of SASR and your behaviour, attitude and ethical standards are to reflect the SASR ethos.
-Any contravention of this will risk your position in the program. - 7.
-In due course soldiers will leave the unit and program; however, until this point, active poaching or headhunting of soldiers in the program by business is discouraged, and as such all students are to ensure this is clear in all external interactions and relationships."
+- 1. The WEP does not recognise a participant's rank, gender, ethnicity, background, age or station.
+All participants are equal inside the architecture of the program.
+In settings and contexts specifically related to the WEP, all participants are expected to treat each other with equal respect and regard at all times, commensurate with the Code of Conduct herein. - 2.
+All soldiers commit and contribute to the ongoing development of the WEP and its inherent relationships so as to ensure its sustained future benefits to SASR soldiers; that is, soldiers will strive to 'leave the program better than they found it'. - 3.
+Whilst soldiers cannot legally be held to a return of service, they are expected to return reasonable service to SASR commensurate with the investment this program bestows.
+That is, soldiers are expected not to profitably 'study and run'.
+This may take the form of a commitment to the SASR Reserves as support staff in training and selection for the years following separation, where it is reasonable to do so. - 4.
+Soldiers are obliged to continue to contribute to the program beyond their education.
+This may take the form of in-kind support, mentoring or fundraising support as Alumni. - 5.
+Whilst a beneficiary in the program you are expected to support and mentor new soldiers in and applying for the program. - 6.
+IAW Articles 1 & 2 soldiers are to vigilantly protect unit OPSEC and PID imperatives, and therefore monitor and manage all external relationships related to the program.
+It is beholden on all soldiers in the program to actively seek and identify potential OPSEC gaps or vulnerabilities of the program. - 7.
+Soldiers are not to directly refer to SASR or its soldiers in any external communication, research, writing or public interactions.
+Where required the word Special Forces Unit or the WEP are to be used in place.
+Any requirements outside of this guiding principle must be authorised by the Commanding Officer (CO) SASR or his delegate. - 8.
+Whilst in the program soldiers continue to be a representative of SASR and behaviour, attitude and ethical standards are to reflect the SASR ethos.
+Any contravention of this will risk the student's position in the program. - 9.
+Soldiers have an obligation to the benefactors who support the program to complete their studies and training, in order to acknowledge and validate those benefactors' investment in the program. - 10.
+In due course soldiers will leave the unit and program however until this point, active poaching or 'headhunting' of soldiers in the program by business is discouraged and as such, all soldiers are to ensure this is clear in all external interactions and relationships." - 11.
+Participants who engage in independent and informal relationships with benefactors and external organisations, that have been developed as a result of their participation in the WEP, are obliged to identify those relationships and inform the WEP / HP manager of those engagements.